-Fresh, easy and healthy, this Lamb Kebabs with Veggie Hummus recipe is a wonderful way to add veggies into your diet without the kids noticing!
+Fresh, easy and healthy, this Lamb Kebabs with Veggie Hummus recipe is a wonderful way to add veggies into your diet without fussy eaters noticing!

 I found the inspiration from Taste Magazine a while ago but due to my love of all this spicy and tangy I edited the recipe quite a bit with the addition of salt, smoked paprika, pickled jalapenos - it was agreed by the family that these editions were a good idea!
 While the addition of chicken stock is certainly not a traditional ingredient in hummus, it works well and helped to smooth out the thick consistency of the original recipe.